Convert MRR to ARR: When It Works and When It Fails

 ARR formula for annual contracts: the normalisation that matters most

-Annual contracts are where ARR calculations most frequently go wrong.
+Annual contracts are where the ARR formula is most frequently mishandled.
 When a customer prepays an annual subscription, two things happen simultaneously: a large cash payment is received, and a 12-month recurring revenue commitment begins.
+The ARR formula deals only with the second.

 Incorrect treatment: